GariestGary/GariestGary.github.io/docs/toolbox/monocached.md

             Interval = 0;
         }

-        //Delta time will be a sum of deltas on every frame between last call of this method and next transform.position = transform.forward * speed * delta;
+        //Delta time will be a sum of deltas on every frame between last call of this method and current transform.position = transform.forward * speed * delta;
     }
 }